 While walking you may be asked about your pet, many will want to stop and say hello and potentially pet your companion.
 Or later they may mention that they saw you walking him or her earlier.
 Then in conversation, introductions are usually made.

-All of the RV parks we have visited in 2016 have a community gathering area.
+All the RV parks we have visited have a community gathering area.
 When living in such a small community of people community centers are great places to gather for games, ice cream socials, card games, and other activities.
-Perhaps the parks welcome packet will have a calendar of events.
-This is another great way to meet your community neighbors.
+Perhaps the park's welcome packet will have a calendar of events.
+This is another fantastic way to meet your community neighbors.

 Most RV communities offer tours of the RV sites.
 This helps with continuity in the community, since most people living the RV lifestyle travel a majority of the year.
 There are people coming in and going out on the regular.
 Sign up for a tour of the entire RV park.
 Your guide may introduce you to the people you see along the way.

-If you invite others to your area, remember that not everyone will love fufi jumping on them.
+If you invite others to your area, remember that not everyone will love Fluffy jumping on them.
 Until you get to know your neighbors, keep your canine companion in a controllable area.

 You have a few options when inviting people over also.
 You can write hand invitations for your neighbors to the left and right.
 You can also put up a small sign in your community center in the RV park.
 More people will show up with this option.
 Before putting anything up, don't forget to ask what is allowed on the board.